Connectplayltd/Neuron-NBI-API/README.md

 ## Quick start

-<https://app.swaggerhub.com/apis/Connectpla/NeuronNBI-PUB/1.0.0> , the API is already documented and hosted Swagger Hub.
+<https://app.swaggerhub.com/apis/Connectpla/NeuronNBI-PUB/1.0.0> , the API is already documented and hosted by Swagger Hub.

-You can start testing towards the Neuron platform hosted @ neuron.nz or acs.neuron.nz given you have the correct credentials to authenticate.
+You can start testing towards the Neuron API hosted @ neuron.nz or acs.neuron.nz given you have the correct credentials to authenticate.

 ## Getting started with Swagger Hub